hollow-cube/Minestom/README.md

---velocity [String] | Enable velocity support // Disable mojangAuth --port [Int] | Override default port 25565 // If you want to set a specific port --disableMojangAuth | Disable mojangAuth // For cracked only --allowTesting | Enable all testing methods // Only for testing
+--velocity [String] | Enable velocity support // Disable mojangAuth --port [Int] | Override default port 25565 // If you want to set a specific port --disableMojangAuth | Disable mojangAuth // For cracked only
 ```

 ### Methods